Medical Laboratory Assistant Technician Diploma

 NAHB’s Medical Laboratory Assistant Technician diploma program is approved by the Ontario Society of Medical Laboratory Technologists (OSMT) and the Canadian Society of Medical Laboratory Science (CSMLS).
-Canadian Medical Association (CMA) accreditation is in progress.
+The program is accredited through Equal Canada.

-TOTAL PROGRAM LENGTH: 41 weeks, including a 6-week job placement
+TOTAL PROGRAM LENGTH: 41 weeks, including a 6-week off-site practicum

 The CSMLS certification exam must be undertaken within 12 months of graduation.
 The designation of Certified MLA will be granted upon successful completion of this examination.
-The provincial OSMT certification examination is offered in March, June and November.
+The provincial OSMT certification examination is offered 3 times a year.
 The designation of MLA/T will be granted upon successful completion of this examination.

-Graduates of the Medical Laboratory Assistant Technician diploma program are prepared for careers in areas including Public health laboratory environment, Private diagnostic laboratories, Hospital laboratory, Areas of quality control (i.e.: food industry, point of care testing etc.), Doctor’s office or medical clinic, Independent Laboratory corporations, Universities, and Government laboratories.
-You may be called an assistant, technician, phlebotomist, or phlebotomist aide.
+Graduates of the Medical Laboratory Assistant Technician diploma program are prepared for careers in areas including public health laboratories, private diagnostic laboratories, hospital laboratories, areas of quality control (food industry, point of care testing, etc.), doctor’s offices or medical clinics, independent laboratories, universities, and government laboratories.
+Graduates may become assistants, technicians, phlebotomists, or phlebotomist aides.

 Is this the Career for You?

 As a Medical Laboratory Assistant Technician, you need to:

 - Greet patients and talk to them about the steps of collecting blood, urine and other bodily samples

 - Keep up-to-date with industry changes and trends